Banner

 Short Inca Trail to Machu Picchu with Camping

-Over two days, you’ll walk a curated section of the original Inca Trail, arriving at Machu Picchu through the Sun Gate in the quieter afternoon hours, well after the main flow of visitors has passed.
+Over two days, you walk a curated section of the original Inca Trail, arriving at Machu Picchu through the Sun Gate in the quieter afternoon hours, after the main flow of visitors has passed.
+The result is a calmer, more meaningful first view of the citadel that feels genuinely earned.

 Highlights